HMS Netley (1798): 1799

 On 1 May 1799, Netley captured Egyptienne, a French privateer schooner.
 She was pierced for 14 guns but only carried eight, four of which she had thrown overboard while trying to evade capture.
-She had only 35 men on board, having recently taken four neutral vessels as prizes.
-Netley had herself recaptured one of these, a galiot carrying a cargo of wine from Oporto.
-Netley also recaptured an English brig that had been carrying a cargo of provisions from Cork to Oporto when a French privateer lugger had taken her off Viana the day before.
+She had only 35 men on board, recently taking four neutral vessels as prizes.
+Netley had recaptured one of these, a galiot carrying a cargo of wine from Oporto.
+Netley also recaptured an English brig carrying a cargo of provisions from Cork to Oporto when a French privateer lugger had taken her off Viana the day before.

 Next, on 14 June during a cruise out of Oporto, Netley recaptured a brig that had been sailing from Lisbon to Oporto when taken.
 The next day, Netley took possession of a schooner carrying corn.
 The day after that, Netley took possession of a second schooner carrying corn.
 All three vessels were part of a Portuguese convoy from Lisbon that had fallen prey to a French privateer.
 Lastly, Netley burnt a coaster at Vigo and ran a brig ashore a little north of that.

 On 14 October, Netley recaptured a brig that had been sailing from Gibraltar carrying brandy.
 Netley dropped a boat to take possession of the prize, and immediately set out after her captor.
 Netley was able to prevent the privateer from entering Bayonne, though Netley had to exchange a few shots with the fort there.
 Netley captured the privateer, which turned out to be a Spanish schooner from Muros called O'Reilly y Los Tres Amigos.
 The privateer was armed with four carriage guns and four brass 3-pounder swivel guns, and had a crew of 52 men.
 Because the number of prisoners exceeded the number of men Bond had left aboard Netley, Bond dropped them off at Oporto and turned them over to the Spanish consul there, who gave Bond a receipt for the men.

 On 28 November Netley was off Lisbon when she sent into port several prizes ahead of her.
 She was towing the packet ship Walsingham, which was delaying her entry.
 The prizes included two Spanish privateer luggers she had captured, one on the 14th and one that very day, and another lugger that Castor had captured on the 24th within sight of Netley and that Captain Gower of Castor had requested that Bond take with him to port.
 Bond also reported that he had recaptured two brigs that had been taken while sailing from Newfoundland.